 Surely other towns in Italy (and beyond) welcome the harvest in a similar manner, but, standing in the middle of this mass of people, sharing smiles, cries of joy, and a shared purpose, it’s hard not to think — at least for a moment — that this is the most important one.

-This post was my entry in the #ItalianFWT group’s #FallinItaly theme for October 2016.
+This post was my entry in the #ItalianFWT group’s #FallinItaly theme.
 Check out the other entries below:

 - Martin from ENOFYLZ Wine Blog prepares Caprese Stuffed Roasted Eggplant and Barbera d’Alba